 I had an opportunity to interview Shep Hyken, a world-recognized expert on customer service.
 At the very end of interviews, I always ask if there were any questions that I should have asked, or point that should be highlighted.
 I would like to start with his last question which I think gives a context for the rest of interview.
 Please note, the answers below are constructed from my notes and not Shep Hyken’s exact words.

 Most business services are a commodity.
-For example, if you’re a plumber, a dentist, or a realtor, there are probably a number of local competitors that can perform similar services for a similar price.
+For example, if you’re a plumber, a dentist, or a real estate agent, there are probably a number of local competitors that can perform similar services for a similar price.
 What makes one business stand out from another is the customer service that they provide.

 Every time your business has an interaction with a customer, there is an opportunity to differentiate your business with great customer service.